bencompton/redux-retro/README.md

 ## Motivation

 [Redux](http://redux.js.org) is an exceptional library that improves on Flux in a number of ways, propelling the state of the art in UI development forward.
-However, there are a few areas where people accustomed to various Flux libraries may find room for improvement:
+However, there are a number of ways that various Flux libraries improved the experiance over vanilla Flux, and Redux Retro aims to bring these improvements back to Redux.

-#### Reduced Action Boilerplate
+#### Reduced Boilerplate

 Many people preferred the boilerplate reduction that Flux libraries such as Alt, Reflux, and Flummox offered over vanilla Flux and much of the same syntactic sugar is also applicable to Redux.
 Redux retro aims to bring back this classic syntax.